Woody230/KotlinExtensions/README.md

 * `YamlContext` which extends from [StringFormatContext](#serialization-core)
   * Supports merging `YamlElement`s.

+## serialization-yaml-json-conversion
+Extensions for converting a YamlElement from [yamlkt](https://github.com/Him188/yamlkt) to a JsonElement from [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) and vice versa.

 ## settings
 Async wrapper of primitive and serializable [multiplatform-settings](https://github.com/russhwolf/multiplatform-settings) settings.